[note: this post has been updated to reflect a terminology change on the Sussex Canvas VLE, to align it to Sussex terminology]

 You can also link to relevant sections of your online reading list, for example if both the reading list and your Canvas site use a week by week structure.
 Here’s how:

-- In the “Modules” view of your Canvas site (which may also be the home page), go to the relevant module, for example Week 1.
+- In the “Units” view of your Canvas site (which may also be the home page), go to the relevant unit, for example Week 1.

-- Select ‘+’ to add a new item in the module
+- Select ‘+’ to add a new item in the unit

 - Select ‘External Tool’ from the dropdown menu.